aappddeevv/http-client/README.md

 * [scalaj-http](https://github.com/scalaj/scalaj-http)
 * [https]()

 And more, such as akka http.
-However not all clients are available under scalajs.
+However not all clients are available under scala.js.